TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 In the example above, the RepositoryUses concept adds the `_configuration` member property, to be used in the ComposableFilterBy.
-It uses a default implementation of `IConfiguration` interface: a Rhetos component that reads configuration from the "Web.config" file.
+It uses a default implementation of the `IConfiguration` interface: a Rhetos component that reads configuration from the "Web.config" file.

 RepositoryUses requires